barryclark/jekyll-now/_posts/2021-09-17-11-extra-ckad-prep.md

 ---
 layout: post
-title: Deep Lore: CKAD Exam Prep
+title: Deep Lore - CKAD Exam Prep
 ---

 Hi folks, welcome to War(un)lock - Deep Lore Edition!
 This is the first blog post where I'll post an extra blog that may not fit well with the regularly blog posts.
 Why?